aeternity/protocol/epoch/api/README.md

     * Its TCP port is configurable.
   * Range of external Channels noise endpoints.
 It consists of as many TCP endpoints as needed.
-    * They are encrypted and authenticated using the Noise protocol;
     * They are used for connecting as a `responder` role in channel communication;
-    * It is up to the node operator to define the range to be used;
+    * It is up to the node operator to define the range to be used; Their configuration is not part of `epoch`;
+    * They are encrypted and authenticated using the Noise protocol using dynamic keys;
-    * It is meant to be exposed on the Internet;
+    * They are meant to be exposed on the Internet;

 ## WebSocket API definition